sapporo-wes/sapporo-service/README.md

 You can change the host and port used by the application by using the startup arguments (`--host` and `--port`) or the environment variables `SAPPORO_HOST` and `SAPPORO_PORT`.

-The following two startup arguments and environment variables are provided to limit the WES.
+The following three startup arguments and environment variables are provided to limit the WES.

 - `--disable-get-runs`
   - `SAPPORO_GET_RUNS`: `True` or `False`.